CapitalOneCanada/capitalonecanada.github.io/_posts/2015-07-20-hygieia-making-sense-out-of-your-devops-tools.md

 Our DevOps dashboard, now known as Hygieia, is used extensively across Capital One, and we’re pleased to now offer it to you.

-One of the [Thee Ways of DevOps](http://itrevolution.com/the-three-ways-principles-underpinning-devops/) as described by Gene Kim is “Amplify Feedback Loop”.
+One of the [Three Ways of DevOps](http://itrevolution.com/the-three-ways-principles-underpinning-devops/) as described by Gene Kim is “Amplify Feedback Loop”.
 Hygieia is meant to amplify and shorten the feedback loop.

 Here is a sample view of a dashboard configured for a real-life application: